 How this can work will depend on the gym or studio you are training at, but they most likely will take you through an assessment that will look at how you move and have you fill out a questionnaire or another form of intake to gather information on what your goals are.

-The assessment may be done live or they may ask you to record videos of yourself performing certain movements to send back.
+This may be done live or they may ask you to record videos of yourself performing certain movements to send back.
 The trainer will then look at your movements and determine your strengths and weaknesses for each one and use this information to put together a program.
 By focusing on your strengths and weaknesses, the trainer can create a personalized program for your needs.

 The questionnaire or intake is a valuable resource because the coach can take your responses and have a clear cut idea of what to design for your exercise program.
 Some questions that may be asked: